 “The business community has been incredibly supportive of this effort to showcase the region’s arts, culture, and other assets,” said Susan Nicholl, executive director of the MetroWest Visitors Bureau.
 “Two dozen sponsors, including some nonprofit organizations, are providing financial support to ensure that the festival’s expenses are met.
 Many others are providing in-kind support to help us defray expenses.”

 Major sponsors include MetroWest Medical Center, Distinctive Hospitality Group, Align Credit Union, Needham Bank, American Girl, and CBS Radio.
+Jack’s Abby Brewing and Fifth Avenue Liquors are sponsors of the beer- and wine-tasting tent.

-Supporting sponsors include Ameresco, Bancroft Boxing & Fitness, Bose, Doctors Express, ERA Key Realty, Fitts Insurance, Great Wolf Lodge, Jack’s Abby Brewing, James Hardie, Leaf Filter, Learning Center for the Deaf, Middlesex Savings Bank, Natick Center Cultural District, Natick Mall, Palettes, Planet Aid, Renewal by Andersen, Solar Flair Energy Inc., Sungevity, The TJX Companies, Wayside Inn, Wexler Chiropractic, and Wegmans.
+Supporting sponsors include Ameresco, Bancroft Boxing & Fitness, Bose, Doctors Express, ERA Key Realty, Fitts Insurance, Great Wolf Lodge, James Hardie, Leaf Filter, Learning Center for the Deaf, Middlesex Savings Bank, Natick Center Cultural District, Natick Mall, Palettes, Planet Aid, Renewal by Andersen, Solar Flair Energy Inc., Sungevity, The TJX Companies, Wayside Inn, Wexler Chiropractic, and Wegmans.

 Supporting Sponsorships are no longer available, but other sponsorship and visibility opportunities can be secured by calling Michele Marotta at 508-308-5843.